ranagram/devart-template/project_posts/2014-03-25-Finally-the-project-goal-was-fixed.md

 ![Rough sketch](../project_images/post6.jpg?raw=true "Rough sketch")

 This is the guest book which is written by visitor's voice using Webspeech API.
-We make speech to a microphone, the texts will be projected to the screen and will be inhaled to the actual notebook, which is put on the table.
-The texts in stored on the data base will be flowing out to the screen when the book is opened.
+When the visitor speeches to a microphone, their voice will be transformed into 3D texts on the screen.
+The texts will be inhaled to an actual notebook on the table then be stored on the data base.
+When the book is opened, they will be flowing out to the screen with its voice.